CleanBC Better Homes requires that heat load calculations be completed for the following programs:

-The CleanBC Better Homes and Home Renovation Rebate Program requires that load calculations are performed to qualify for a rebate in dual-fuel heating systems.
-While CleanBC strongly recommends load calculations be completed for all heat pump installations, at this time, the requirement only applies to air-source heat pump installations that are combined with a natural gas or propane furnace as backup.
-Please see below for the load calculation requirements for dual-fuel systems.
+- CleanBC Better Homes and Home Renovation Rebate Program requires that heat load calculations be completed to qualify for dual fuel ducted heat pump rebates.
+While CleanBC strongly recommends heat load calculations be completed for all heat pump installations, at this time, the requirement only applies to air-source heat pumps that are combined with a natural gas or propane furnace as backup.

 Rule-of-thumb equipment sizing will not be accepted.

-Contractors can perform the load calculation by using any of the following options:
+Contractors or Energy Advisors can perform the heat load calculation by using any of the following options:

 - the HRAI Residential Heat Loss & Heat Gain technical manual in combination with the Microsoft Excel-based spreadsheets supplied with the CAN/CSA F280-12 standard

 - a software that uses the CAN/CSA F280-12 calculation methodology.
 Recommended options include TECA’s Quality First software, Right-F280, and EnerGuide HOT2000 Full House Reports.

 - HOT2000: for existing homes, the Pre-Upgrade EnerGuide Evaluation (D) is required and for new homes, the Pre-Construction EnerGuide Evaluation (P) is required.

 - a software or worksheet that uses the CAN/CSA F280-90 calculation methodology.

 - a software or worksheet that uses methodology from Air Conditioning Contractors of America (ACCA) Manual J.